LibVNC/libvncserver/x11vnc/misc/enhanced_tightvnc_viewer/Windows/README.txt

 An example server would be "x11vnc -ssl", or any VNC server with a 2nd STUNNEL program running on the server side.

-Just click on the program "ssl_tightvncviewer.exe", and then enter the remote VNC Server and click "Connect".
-Click on "Help" for more information.
+Just click on the program "ssvnc.exe", and then enter the remote VNC Server and click "Connect".
+Click on "Help" for more information information.
 You can also set some simple options under "Options ..."

 Note that on Windows when the TightVNC viewer disconnects you may need to terminate the STUNNEL program manually.
 To do this: Click on the STUNNEL icon (dark green) on the System Tray and then click "Exit".
-Before that, however, you will be prompted if you want ssl_tightvncviewer.exe to try to terminate STUNNEL for you.
+Before that, however, you will be prompted if you want ssvnc.exe to try to terminate STUNNEL for you.
 (Note that even if STUNNEL termination is successful, the Tray Icon may not go away until the mouse hovers over it!)

 With this STUNNEL and TightVNC Viewer wrapper you can also enable using SSL Certificates with STUNNEL, and so the connection is not only encrypted